mathigon/textbooks/content/sequences/content.md

 In the following sections you will learn about many different mathematical sequences, surprising patterns, and unexpected applications.

-First, though, let’s talk about something completely different: __action sequence photography__.
+First, though, let’s look at something completely different: __action sequence photography__.
 A photographer takes many shots in quick succession, and then merges them into a single image:

     figure: x-media(src="images/action-1.jpg" width=640 height=320)